ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 **Run the Rocoto Workflow**

 After loading Rocoto, ``cd`` to the experiment directory and call ``rocotorun`` to launch the workflow tasks.
-This will start any tasks that do not have a dependency.
+This will start any tasks that are not awaiting completion of a dependency.
 As the workflow progresses through its stages, ``rocotostat`` will show the state of each task and allow users to monitor progress:

 .. code-block:: console